turingschool/backend-curriculum-site/module2/lessons/cart_implementation.md

 We make this new method a helper_method so that we can access it in the views.

-Now we can delete the following line from both the SongsController and CartsController:
+Now we can delete the following line from both the SongsController and CartController:

 ```ruby
   @cart = Cart.new(session[:cart])